 Rinse your child’s mouth with warm water and check their teeth carefully to ensure nothing is stuck between them.
 You can apply a cold compress to relieve the discomfort if pain persists.
 In order to avoid aggravating the problem or damaging your child’s gums, do not apply heat or any topical pain reliever directly to the affected area.

 Pain relief for children can be administered through oral medication, and we encourage you to schedule an appointment with us to treat the toothache.

 Avoiding Injury to Your Child’s Teeth

-It is possible to prevent your child from experiencing a pediatric dental emergency by taking preventative measures.
+It is possible to prevent your child from experiencing a children’s dental emergency by taking preventative measures.

 - Prevent falls by childproofing your home.